MiniGameWorlds/MiniGameWorld-Reward/README.md

 ```
 - `reward.rank.<n>`: Give rewards to `<n>` rank (n >= 1)
 - `reward.percent.<n>`: Give rewards if in `<n>` percent rank (1 <= n <= 100) (e.g. `4` rank of `10` rank = `40%` = not in `25%`, but in `50%`)
-- `min-participant-percent`: Give reward if participants more than `min-participant-percent` percent of `max-player-count`
+- `min-participant-percent`: Give reward if participants exist more than `min-participant-percent` percent of `max-player-count`
 - `active-types.<game-type>`: Only give reward to minigame which is set to true